 Moss Terrarium Care

 When it comes to caring for a moss terrarium like this, little to no maintenance is really required.
 Just keep the enclosure humid at all times and provide plenty of direct artificial light.

 I leave mine covered with about half an inch of opening in the front to allow fresh airflow.
 This is usually common practice for me when setting up new enclosures and really aids in helping the fresh-cut moss reestablish itself.

-I will do an update on this moss terrarium in a few weeks to show you guys how it has grown in.
+I will update this moss terrarium in a few weeks to show you guys how it has grown.
 Hopefully, it better showcases the look I was aiming for with this setup when I first set out to build it.